-How to Sell Art Online or at Craft Shows
+How to Sell Art at Craft Shows and Fairs and Online

 If you are a member of a painting group do they hold any art exhibitions?
 If not then why not organize one.
 The art group I joined all those years ago is still going strong and holds an exhibition of the group’s paintings twice a year.